pukonu/Raw-Python3-API/README.md

 ##
 ## Environmental Setup
-You will need the following programs installed on your system to use this CLI script contained in the repository
+You will need the following programs installed on your system to use this CLI script `dlgcli.sh` contained in the repository
 - python3.6

 > _it's important to note that python 3.6 is the library we've used to test this application, however, I am confident that any version of python 3 should work properly_